sunlightlabs/congress-ios/APPSTORE.md

 # What's new in Version 1.6

-We've worked with our friends at OpenCongress to bring you a long requested feature: you can now email your representatives in Congress!
+We've worked with our OpenCongress team to bring you a long requested feature: you can now email your representatives in Congress!
 Just click the "Email" button on a legislator's profile and we'll walk you through the simple process.
 Expect more exciting things from OpenCongress in the future.

 Other changes include: